zarhus/presentations/pages/ram-wipe.md

 ::right::

 <b>The test cases:</b>
-- Checking what memory are being wiped
+- Checking what memory regions are being wiped
 - Trying to dump LUKS keys

 <br>